-Figure 28 shows the monitoring of the MWR-model differences of atmospheric attenuation (ΔWV) using Level2 ShortTimeCritical (STC) and Non Time Critical (NTC) products from the Marine Center.
+Figure 27 shows the monitoring of the MWR-model differences of atmospheric attenuation (ΔWV) using Level2 ShortTimeCritical (STC) and Non Time Critical (NTC) products from the Marine Center.
 Sentinel-3A correction is compared to Jason2/AMR and Jason3/AMR.
 A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
 The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.

-Figure 28 shows that the several evolutions affected mainly the average value of $\Delta$ WV: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
-The mean of $\Delta$ WV for Jason2 is around -0.75kg/m2, very close to AltiKa results of -0.58kg/m2, around -1.06kg/m2 for Jason3, and a little larger for Sentinel-3A: around 0.25kg/m2 in average.
-The standard deviation of $\Delta$ WV is very similar between AltiKa (2.50kg/m2), S3A (2.25kg/m2 for PLRM) and S3B (2.31kg/m2 for PLRM), and a little smaller for Jason2 and Jason3 around 2kg/m2.
+Figure 27 shows that the several evolutions affected mainly the average value of $\Delta$ WV: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
+The mean of $\Delta$ WV for AltiKa is around -0.58kg/m2, around -1.05kg/m2 for Jason3, and a little larger for Sentinel-3A: around 0.35kg/m2 in average.
+For AltiKa, the update of the processing of the GDR at the end of 2019 has an impact on the $\Delta$ WV, changing the mean value closer to S3B value.
+The standard deviation of $\Delta$ WV is very similar between AltiKa (2.47kg/m2), S3A (2.25kg/m2 for PLRM) and S3B (2.29kg/m2 for PLRM), and a little smaller for Jason3 around 2kg/m2.
 A finer tuning of the retrieval algorithm is expected to correct for the small difference of the daily average.
 For S3B, a bias of about 1kg/m2 is observed on the daily average with respect to S3A at the beginning of the mission.
 This bias is reduced to 0.2kg/m2 after the IPF update of the 6th December 2018 (S3B MWR characterisation file and SRAL configuration file).
 Standard deviation is similar for S3A and S3B.

-Figure 28 : Monitoring of difference MWR-ECMWF water vapour content: daily average (left) and standard deviation (right).
-Selection of points with latitude between -60° and 60° day-to-day variations.
-The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.
+Figure 27 : Monitoring of difference MWR-ECMWF water vapour content: daily average (left) and standard deviation (right).
+Selection of points with latitude between -60° and 60°